 - Merger losses.

-- Net interest expenses exceeding 25% of taxable profit as increased with interest expenses, depreciation, and received group contribution, and as decreased with given group contribution (EBITDA) (see Thin capitalisation in the Group taxation section).
+- Net interest expenses exceeding 25% of taxable income, including group contributions and adding back interest expenses and tax depreciation (taxable EBITD) (see Thin capitalisation in the Group taxation section).

 As the accrual method is applied to the calculation of taxable income, expenses are usually deductible in the year they are realised (i.e. the year the obligation to pay has arisen).